Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Experimental Setup and Evaluation

 \subsection{LLM-as-a-Judge Evaluation}

-To assess conversational quality at scale, we employ an LLM-as-a-judge evaluation framework based on the G-Eval methodology~\cite{liu-etal-2023-g}.
+To assess conversational quality at scale, we employ an LLM-as-a-judge evaluation framework based on the G-Eval methodology ~\citep{liu-etal-2023-g}.
 A specialized prompt is used to score generated responses across four qualitative dimensions: Human-Likeness, Continuity and Context Understanding, Tone and Clarity and Task Appropriateness.
-Each dimension is scored independently on a 1--5 Likert scale, where higher scores indicate better performance.
-Claude Sonnet~4.5 is used as the evaluation model to reduce bias toward the evaluated models, with all evaluations conducted at a temperature of 0 to ensure consistent and deterministic judgments.
+Each dimension is scored independently on a 1-5 Likert scale, where higher scores indicate better performance.
+Claude Sonnet 4.5 was selected as the judge model because it was not among the models being evaluated, which helps avoid any bias a model might have toward its own outputs.
+A temperature of 0 was used to minimize output variability, ensuring that the judge produces consistent and reproducible scores and judgments across all evaluated models.
 For each response, the judge is provided with the summarized conversation history, the client question, a reference agent response supplied only as guidance and the model-generated response.
 LLM-as-a-judge evaluation is performed on 6,000 randomly sampled test instances per model.
 Scores are averaged across all evaluated instances to obtain overall performance metrics, which are reported in Table~\ref{tab:llm_judge_eval}.
-In addition to this aggregate evaluation, we also report stage-wise LLM-as-a-judge results based on the conversation stage segmentation described above.
-Specifically, the evaluation set consists of 600 early-stage, 4,800 mid-stage and 600 late-stage instances, with stage-wise results reported in Table~\ref{tab:llm_judge_stagewise}.
-This stage-based analysis enables identification of SLMs that perform better at specific stages of customer-service conversations beyond what is captured by overall scores.